MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Active Directory replication is the process by which changes that are made on one domain controller are synchronized with other domain controllers.
 Given necessary permissions, attackers can grant rights for their machine account, allowing them to impersonate a domain controller.
-The attackers will strive to initiate a malicious replication request, allowing them to change Active Directory objects on a genuine Domain Controller, which might give the attackers persistence in the domain.
+The attackers will strive to initiate a malicious replication request, allowing them to change Active Directory objects on a genuine domain controller, which might give the attackers persistence in the domain.
 In this detection, an alert is triggered when a suspicious replication request is generated against a genuine domain controller protected by Azure ATP.
 The behavior is indicative of techniques used in domain controller shadow attacks.

 **Investigation**